AN-Lewis/23andme/raw-to-plink/README.md

-## 23andMe raw data to MAP file converter
+## 23andMe raw data to PLINK file converter

 This program takes as input one or more 23andMe raw data files and outputs a single [PED file](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#map) and